 IONIC STRUCTURES

 This page explains the relationship between the arrangement of the ions in a typical ionic solid like sodium chloride and its physical properties - melting point, boiling point, brittleness, solubility and electrical behaviour.
+It also explains why caesium chloride has a different structure from sodium chloride even though sodium and caesium are both in Group 1 of the Periodic Table.

 Note: If you need to revise how ionic bonding arises, then you might like to follow this link.
 It isn't important for understanding this page, however.